macabees/asciiquarium/README.md

 # ASCIIQuarium
-## Enjoys the mysteries of the sea from the safety of your console.
+## Enjoy the mysteries of the sea from the safety of your console.
 Note: Press 'q' to quit.

 ## Asciiquarium (Project Info)
 [Website](http://www.robobunny.com/projects/asciiquarium/html/)